mesosphere/marathon/docs/docs/application-basics.md

 * `.tar.xz`
 * `.zip`

-And how this looks in practice shows you the following example: let's assume you have an application in a ZIP file at `https://example.com/app.zip`.
-This ZIP file contains the script `cool-script.sh` and that's what you want to execute.
+And how this looks in practice shows you the following example: let's assume you have an application executable in a zip file at `https://example.com/app.zip`.
+This zip file contains the script `cool-script.sh` and that's what you want to execute.
 Here's how:

 ```json
 {